bob123456678/TrainControl/Readme.md

 ## Changelog

+* v1.9.1 [7/21/23]
+    - Autonomous operation can no longer be started if the track power is off (to avoid switch/signal state inconsistencies)
+    - On exit, autonomy state auto-save will no longer be attempted if any trains are running.
+A confirmation dialog has been added.

 * v1.9.0 [7/20/23] (New feature: full UI for editing autonomy graphs)
     - Added button to load empty JSON to enable building an autonomy graph from scratch